-Houses in the UK used to be built with solid walls, using local materials, such as stone or brick.
-However, during the 20th century, standard wall-building practice changed to incorporate cavities between the inner and outer walls, often referred to as leaves or skins.
+All houses used to be built with solid walls, using materials that were available nearby, such as stone or brick.
+However, in the 20th century things began to change and standard wall-building practice began to use cavities between the inner and outer walls, often referred to as 'leaves' or 'skins'.

-This meant that the the load-bearing duties could now be carried out by the inner leaf, the weatherproofing is taken care of by the outer leaf and the heat retention is achieved by adding insulation between the two leaves.
+This meant that the load-bearing duties were now carried out by the inner leaf, while the weatherproofing was the responsibility of the outer leaf, with heat retention achieved by adding insulation between the two leaves.

 However, this won’t apply to listed buildings or on any house on specially protected types of land, within a National Park or AONB.